-NTS 605 Greek Reading - Credit 3 hours
+NTS 2606 Greek Reading - Credit 3 hours

 This course is a reading course in New Testament Greek, focusing on the application of basic principles of word formation, grammar, and syntax to the translation of particular New Testament texts.
 The course will also introduce more advanced concepts of semantics, grammar, and syntax.
-Prerequisite: NTS 505
+Prerequisite: NTS 2605

-NTS 611 Synoptic Gospels - Credit 3 hours
+NTS 2611 Synoptic Gospels - Credit 3 hours

 An investigation of the synoptic gospels, with attention to past and present methodologies employed in the understanding and interpretation of the synoptic tradition.
 The course will focus on the stories told by the gospel writers, on the synoptic traditions about the actions and teachings of Jesus, and on the synoptics' contribution to our understanding of the historical Jesus.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-NTS 613 Interpreting Matthew - Credit 3 hours
+NTS 2613 Interpreting Matthew - Credit 3 hours

 An investigation of the Gospel of Matthew with emphasis on understanding the internal logic of the gospel and exploring its theological significance and relevance for contemporary Christian faith.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-NTS 615 Reading Mark in the Church - Credit 3 hours
+NTS 2615 Reading Mark in the Church - Credit 3 hours

 An investigation of the Gospel of Mark designed to give the student knowledge, understanding, and skills for interpreting and embodying the gospel faithfully in the life of the church and in the world.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-NTS 643 Interpreting Hebrews - Credit 3 hours
+NTS 2643 Interpreting Hebrews - Credit 3 hours

 An investigation of the epistle to the Hebrews with emphasis on understanding the argument of the sermon and exploring its relevance for contemporary Christian faith.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-NTS 647 Interpreting Romans - Credit 3 hours
+NTS 2647 Interpreting Romans - Credit 3 hours

 An investigation of Paul's letter to the Romans with emphasis on understanding Paul's argument and exploring the letter's relevance for contemporary Christian theology.
-Prerequisite: BIB 501
+Prerequisite: INT 2501

-NTS 648 The Book of Revelation - Credit 3 hours
+NTS 2648 The Book of Revelation - Credit 3 hours

 A critical interpretation of the New Testament book of Revelation based upon the nature of apocalyptic language and literature, the historical setting, its internal structure and literary/grammatical, syntactical considerations to the end that the seminarian may understand the book as a pastoral word of hope in the midst of desperate circumstances and be enabled to apply that message to contemporary situations.
+Prerequisite: INT 2501

+OTS 2601 Introduction to the Old Testament - Credit 3 hours

-Prerequisite: BIB 501 attention to the literary character and history of the Old Testament writings; the historical context of ancient Israelite religion; and the role of the Old Testament as Christian scripture.
-Prerequisite: BIB 501
+Introduction to the people, places, events, and themes of the Old Testament with attention to the literary character and history of the Old Testament writings; the historical context of ancient Israelite religion; and the role of the Old Testament as Christian scripture.
+Prerequisite: INT 2501

-OTS 501 Introduction to the Old Testament - Credit 3 hours Introduction to the people, places, events, and themes of the Old Testament with

-OTS 505 Introduction to Hebrew - Credit 3 hours
+OTS 2605 Introduction to Hebrew - Credit 3 hours